Caresse Crosby: Relationship with Harry Crosby

 The catalyst for Polly Jacob Peabody's transformation was her introduction and eventual marriage to Harry Crosby, a wealthy scion of a socially prominent Boston family, and another veteran and victim of the recent war.
 Harry attended private schools and until age 19 appeared to be well on the path to a comfortable life as a member of the upper middle class.
 His experiences in World War I changed everything.

 In the pattern of other sons of the elite from New England, he was a volunteer in the American Field Service Ambulance Corps, along with Archibald MacLeish and Ernest Hemingway.
 On November 22, 1917, the ambulance he was driving was destroyed by artillery fire, but he emerged miraculously unhurt.
 His best friend, "Spud" Spaulding, was seriously wounded in the explosion, and Harry saved his life.
 The experience profoundly shaped Harry's future.
 He was at the Second Battle of Verdun.
 After the battle, his section (the 29th Infantry Division, attached to the 120th French Division) was cited for bravery, and in 1919 Crosby was one of the youngest Americans awarded the Croix de Guerre.
 Crosby wrote in his journal, "Most people die of a sort of creeping common sense and discover when it's too late that the only things one never regrets are one's mistakes."
 He vowed that he would live life on his own terms.

 After returning from World War I and while completing his degree at Harvard, Harry met Polly on July 4, 1920, at an Independence Day picnic.
 Polly's husband Richard was in a sanitarium drying out from another drunken spell.
 Sensing Polly's isolation, Harry's mother Henrietta Crosby had invited Polly to chaperone Harry and some of his friends to a party, including dinner and a trip to the amusement park at Nantasket Beach.
 Polly was 28, married, with two small children.
-Harry was 22, of slight build, with an unusual blonde hair style, a pale complexion, a weak constitution, and a consuming gaze and enormous charisma.
+Harry was 22, of slight build, with an unusual blonde hair style, a pale complexion, a weak constitution, a consuming gaze and enormous charisma.
 During dinner, Harry never spoke to the girl on his left, breaking decorum.
 By some accounts, Harry fell in love with the buxom Mrs. Peabody in about two hours.
 He confessed his love for her in the Tunnel of Love at the amusement park.
-Crosby pressed her to see him alone, an unthinkable proposition for a member of Boston's upper crust.
+Crosby pressed her to see him alone, an unthinkable proposition for a member of Boston's upper class.
 She later wrote, "Harry was utterly ruthless ... to know Harry was a devastating experience."
 On July 20, they spent the night together and had sex, and two days later Polly accompanied Harry to New York.
 He had planned a trip to France to tour battle sites.
 They spent the night together in New York at the Belmont Hotel.
 Polly said of the night, "For the first time in my life, I knew myself to be a person."